-Sound healing is the application of vibration and frequency of sound to promote relaxation, balance, and wellness.
+Sound therapy is the application of vibration and frequency of sound to promote relaxation, balance, and wellness.

-Through applying sound healing practices, we can utilize these powerful instruments and techniques for our daily practice of healing and wellness.
+Through applying sound therapy practices, we can utilize these powerful instruments and techniques towards mental, physical, and spiritual balance and wellness.

 The process of entrainment is important to understand how sound therapy works to promote deep relaxation and a restorative state that allows the body to heal.

-Entrainment is the ability of your brain to “entrain” or synchronize to a nearby stimuli.
-In the case of sound healing instruments such as singing bowls, slow and low frequency binaural sound waves entrain with our body, causing us to vibrate in resonance with those waves in a variety of interconnected ways.
-Sonic entrainment affects us on a energetic, emotional and cellular levels, transforming how we feel and perceive ourselves and our connection to the world around us.
+Entrainment is the ability of your brain to “entrain” or synchronize to a nearby stimulus.
+In the case of sound healing instruments such as singing bowls, slow and low-frequency binaural sound waves entrain with our body, causing us to vibrate in resonance with those waves in a variety of interconnected ways.
+Sonic entrainment affects us on an energetic, emotional, and cellular levels, transforming how we feel and perceive ourselves and our connection to the world around us.

 Through slower sound waves and vibration, our brainwaves naturally shift from our normal beta state (wakeful, alert ) to alpha (deep relaxation), theta (meditative), and delta (deep sleep) brainwave states through relaxed breathing and slower sound frequencies.
 Alpha brainwave states naturally lower stress levels and anxiety by relaxing the Sympathetic Nervous System (“Fight or Flight”) and activating the Parasympathetic Nervous System (“Rest and Restore”).